solo-io/supergloo/docs/content/reference/cli/meshctl_debug_snapshot.md

 ---
 ## meshctl debug snapshot

-Input and Output snapshots for the discovery and networking pod
+Input and Output snapshots for the discovery and networking pod.
+Requires jq to be installed if the --json flag is not being used.

 ### Synopsis

-Input and Output snapshots for the discovery and networking pod
+Input and Output snapshots for the discovery and networking pod.
+Requires jq to be installed if the --json flag is not being used.

 ```
 meshctl debug snapshot [flags]